- As at 30 June 2015, more than 1.34 million income units received Commonwealth Rent Assistance (CRA), receiving a median fortnightly payment of $128.

-Housing costs are a major expense and for those on low incomes meeting rental costs or mortgage repayments can be a strain on finances.
+Housing costs are a major expense and for those on low incomes, meeting rental costs or mortgage repayments can be a strain on personal finances.
 Similarly, for those who aspire to home ownership, saving a deposit and accessing finance can be difficult.
 Governments help make it easier for people to access affordable housing by providing:

-- Commonwealth Rent Assistance Program (CRA) and through jurisdictional Private Rent Assistance (PRA) programs
+- Rent assistance through the Commonwealth Rent Assistance program (CRA) and through jurisdictional Private Rent Assistance (PRA) programs.

 - Assistance with buying a home through the First Home Owners Grants (FHOG) and Home Purchase Assistance (HPA) programs.

 Commonwealth Rent Assistance (CRA)

 CRA is an Australian Government payment to people on low or moderate incomes who are renting in the private housing market to assist with the cost of housing.
 CRA is the largest form of housing assistance for Australian households.
-To be eligible, tenants must first qualify for a social security income support payment or more than the base rate of Family Tax Benefit Part A (FTBA) as well as meet the residency requirements of their pension, allowance or benefit.
+To be eligible, tenants must first be in receipt of an income support payment or more than the base rate of Family Tax Benefit Part A (FTBA) as well as meet the residency requirements of their pension, allowance or benefit.

 CRA is a non-taxable income supplement, payable fortnightly to eligible recipients.
 CRA is paid at 75 cents for every dollar above a minimum rental threshold until a maximum rate is reached.
 The minimum threshold and maximum rates vary according to an income unit's household composition, including the number of children.

 CRA may be payable to certain social housing tenants, such as those living in community housing or Indigenous community housing and, in some jurisdictions, state owned and managed Indigenous housing (SOMIH).

-CRA is not payable to people renting housing from state or territory housing authorities, as these housing authorities separately subsidise rent for eligible tenants.
+CRA is not payable to public rental housing tenants, as these housing authorities separately subsidise rent for eligible tenants.

 Payment of CRA continues as long as recipients meet income and asset tests for their primary payment and CRA eligibility conditions.

-Between 2009–10 and 2013–14, the Australian Government's nominal expenditure for CRA increased by 34%, from $2.9 billion to $3.9 billion.
-Over time, expenditure remained highest in New South Wales, followed by Queensland.
+Between 2010–11 and 2014–15, the Australian Government's nominal expenditure for CRA increased by 35%, from $3.1 billion to $4.2 billion.
+Over time, expenditure has remained highest in New South Wales, followed by Queensland (Productivity Commission 2016).

-Of CRA recipients (the person in the income unit to whom the CRA is paid) in 2014:
+Of the CRA recipients (the person in the income unit to whom the CRA is paid) in 2015:

-In 2014, New South Wales had the highest number of CRA recipients (435,000), followed by Queensland (329,000) and Victoria (300,800).
-Tasmania (33,800) had almost 3 times as many CRA recipients as the Australian Capital Territory (11,600), despite having a population that is only 25% larger than the Australian Capital Territory.
-This largely reflects differences in average household incomes with proportionally less demand in the Australian Capital Territory, and conversely confirms the high levels of welfare dependency in Tasmania.
+In 2015, New South Wales had the highest number of CRA recipients (437,800), followed by Queensland (339,800) and Victoria (306,500).
+Tasmania (36,300) had more than 3 times as many CRA recipients as the Australian Capital Territory (11,900), despite having a population that is only 25% larger than the Australian Capital Territory.
+This primarily reflects differences in average household incomes with proportionally less demand for CRA in the Australian Capital Territory, and conversely confirms the high levels of welfare dependency in Tasmania.

-Rental stress is defined as more than 30 per cent of household income being spent on rent.
+Rental stress is defined as spending more than 30% of gross household income on rent.

-As at June 2014, 67% of CRA recipients would have paid more than 30% of their income (a commonly used threshold for measuring financial stress among low-income households) on rent if CRA were not provided.
-However, with CRA provided, this proportion was reduced to 40% of CRA recipients.
+As at 30 June 2015, 69% of CRA recipients would have paid more than 30% of their income on rent if CRA were not provided.
+However, with CRA provided, this proportion was reduced to 41% of CRA recipients.

-Between 2010 and 2014, the proportion of income units paying more than 30% of their income in rent after receipt of CRA remained steady at around 40%.
-Between special needs groups, such as those aged 24 and under, those aged 75 and over, and those with a disability support pension, the proportion of income units paying more than 30% of their income in rent after CRA varies.
-However, trends over time within special needs groups have remained fairly stable.
+Between 2010 and 2015, the proportion of income units paying more than 30% of their income in rent after receipt of CRA remained steady at around 40%.
+Among special needs groups, such as those aged 24 and under, those aged 75 and over, and those receiving a disability support pension, young people were the most likely to be paying more than 30% of their income in rent after CRA.

-- Young people (24 and under) were the most likely to experience rental stress despite receiving CRA.
-This has increased from 55% in 2009 to 59% in 2014.
+Young people (24 and under) were the most likely to experience rental stress despite receiving CRA.
+This has increased from around 55% in 2010 to 58% in 2015.

 Private Rent Assistance (PRA)

-PRA is financial assistance provided by state and territory governments to low-income households experiencing difficulty in securing or maintaining private rental accommodation.
-Private rent assistance is usually provided as a one-off form of support and includes bond loans, rental grants, subsidies and relief, and relocation expenses.
+PRA is financial assistance provided directly by state and territory governments to low-income households experiencing difficulty in securing or maintaining private rental accommodation.
+Private rent assistance is usually provided as a one-off form of support and includes bond loans, rental grants, rental subsidies and relief, and payment of relocation expenses.